 A solar electric system can be a significant investment.
 But a solar panel system is one of the few investments that truly pay for themselves in savings over time.
 Buying a solar electric system is the equivalent of buying 30 or more years of electricity supply at one fixed cost.
 Over time the money you save in reducing or eliminating your electric bill will pay back that initial investment.
 For most homeowners, you can see a payback or return on investment (ROI) in as few as 7 to 12 years.

 Once the system pays for itself, your cost of electricity is essentially free.
-And from day one, your solar electric system saves you money in avoided electrical costs and protects you from ever-increasing Central Maine Power (CMP) rates!
+And from day one, your solar electric system saves you money in avoided electrical costs and protects you from ever-increasing utility rates!

 What to look for in a solar installer

-It’s important to note that cost should not be the only factor for settling on a particular company.
+It’s important to note that cost should not be the only factor in settling on a particular company.
 Solar is a 25-year commitment, and part of what you’re paying for is which company will support you best before, during, and after the installation.
-A “cheap” installation could end up costing you more money in the long term from low-quality products and installation.
+A “cheap” installation could cost you more money in the long term from low-quality products and installation.
 Every customer wants a company with caring and skilled staff who are quick to respond.
 The best solar installers have a collaborative team of caring and qualified staff who work together with customers during each step of the project.

 The best way to see what a solar electric system will cost for your home is to schedule a Free Solar Assessment.

 At Maine Solar Solutions, our goal is to empower you to make an informed decision.
 Knowledge is power.
-The easiest thing to do to get customized pricing for a solar installation at your home is to sign up for one of our informative, free, no-obligation solar consultations today.
+To get customized pricing for a solar installation at your home, the easiest thing to do is sign up for one of our informative, free, no-obligation solar consultations today.